 SECOND TIP: REFINANCING AND /OR STRETCHING YOUR LOAN TENURE

-Due to COVID-19 outbreak, affecting the economic worldwide, as Singapore interest rate is tracking on the rates of the US, the interest rate, once again drop to a new low.
+Due to the COVID-19 outbreak, affecting the economy worldwide, as Singapore's interest rate is tracking the rates of the US, the interest rate, once again drop to a new low.

-At this point in time, the interest rates drop to a low as 1.3 to 1.4%.
+At this point in time, the interest rates drop to as low as 1.3 to 1.4%.

-Being eligible, I mean you are not in any bank loan package that has a lock-in period that not allows you from refinancing today.
+Being eligible, mean you are not in any bank loan package that has a lock-in period that does not allow you from refinancing today.

-In fact, some of the banks have started to offer their clients who have locked-in package to refinance their loan to a lower rate with no penalties, so as to relieve their clients to lower their commitment on the loan.
+In fact, some banks have started to offer their clients who have locked-in packages to refinance their loan to a lower rate with no penalties, so as to relieve their clients to lower their commitment to the loan.

-In today’s conditions, our government have rolled out so many financial assisting packages to help the citizens, you should give a call to your bank if your lock-in period is not due.
+In today’s conditions, our government have rolled out so many financial assistance packages to help the citizens, you should give a call to your bank if your lock-in period is not due.

-The bank is willing to waive the penalty to do their part to keep the market stable.
+The bank is willing to waive the penalty to do its part to keep the market stable.

-Our government already make the move, why can’t them?
+Our government has already made the move, why can’t they?

 When refinancing, you should consider stretching the tenure of your loan further.

-You should take up to your maximum age of 75 years old or a maximum of 35 years tenure period whichever is deem fit for you.
+You should take up to your maximum age of 75 years old or a maximum of 35 years tenure period whichever is deemed fit for you.

 Why doing so?